-As compensation for serving on the Board, each of the Independent Directors receives an annual fee of \$25,000 and an additional \$1,500 per meeting attended.
+As compensation for serving on the Board, each of the Independent Directors receives an annual fee of \$27,000 (in December 2009, an increase of \$2,000 was implemented effective January 1, 2009 for the year 2009 and subsequent years) and an additional \$1,500 per Board meeting attended in person and \$750 per Board meeting attended telephonically.
 Employee directors and Non-Independent Directors do not receive compensation for serving on the Board.
 Independent Directors who serve on Board committees receive cash compensation in addition to the compensation they receive for service on the Board.
 The chairperson of the Company's Audit Committee receives an additional \$10,000 per year, the chairperson of each other committee of the Board receives an additional \$5,000 per year and all committee members receive an additional \$500 for each committee meeting they attend.
 In addition, Mr. Lacovara is entitled to an annual amount of \$100,000 as compensation for his duties as Chairman of the Board.
-For 2008, Mr. Lacovara declined such payment.
 The Company also reimburses its directors for their reasonable out-of-pocket expenses incurred in attending meetings of the Board.